nanocosmos/documentation-net/docs/cloud/stream-alerting.md

 ### nanostream Cloud Dashboard

-After you login with your credentials, you can access the alerting overview on the [nanoStream Cloud Dashboard](https://dashboard.nanostream.cloud/alerts).
-Please refer to the corresponding feature documentation on the cloud [dashboard's documentation page](../cloud-frontend-v3/Dashboard_Overview.md).
-There you can find additional guidelines and useful explanations for your first hands on!
+You can view the alerting overview directly on the [nanoStream Cloud Dashboard](https://dashboard.nanostream.cloud/alerts).
+For a detailed guide and additional insights, please refer to the cloud [dashboard's documentation page](../cloud-frontend-v3/Dashboard_Alerting.md).
+This resource offers explanations to ensure you make the most out of the features available.

 ## Steps to solve alerted issues